mpadge/hackmd-stat-software/bayesian-demos.md

   generally provided.
 - [ ] G2.2 Submission of multivariate input to parameters expected to be
   univariate is possible, and not caught in pre-processing
+- [x] G2.3 No functions have single-valued character inputs, so not applicable.
 - [ ] G2.3 Provide appropriate mechanisms to convert between different *data
   types*, potentially including:
     - [ ] G2.3a There is no explicit conversion to `integer` via `as.integer()`
     - [x] G2.3b explicit conversion to continuous uses `as.numeric()`
     - [x] G2.3c explicit conversion to character uses `as.character()`
     - [x] G2.3d--e No `factor` data used, so not applicable
-- [x] G2.4 No `factor` data used, so not applicable
+- [x] G2.5 No `factor` data used, so not applicable
-- [x] G2.5--2.8 Pre-processing of rectangular input expected to be explicitly controlled through user specification of a log-likelihood function, so not applicable.
+- [x] G2.6--2.9 Pre-processing of rectangular input expected to be explicitly controlled through user specification of a log-likelihood function, so not applicable.
-- [ ] G2.9 There are no checks for missing data
+- [ ] G2.10 There are no checks for missing data
-- [ ] G2.10 There are no options for users to specify how to handle missing (`NA`) data
+- [ ] G2.11 There are no options for users to specify how to handle missing (`NA`) data
-- [ ] G2.11 Functions assume non-missingness, without explicitly stating such
+- [ ] G2.12 Functions assume non-missingness, without explicitly stating such
-- [ ] G2.12 There is no processing of other (non-`NA`) undefined values.
+- [ ] G2.13 There is no processing of other (non-`NA`) undefined values.
 - [ ] G3.0 Nothing is written to local files, so not applicable
 - [ ] G4.0 No standard data sets used in tests (rather, all tests use random data simulated with fixed random seeds)